 According to Dasho, it is typically the womenfolk in the household who makes the ara.
 “The quality of ara depends on the quality of the woman who prepares it,” Ngyen remarked.
 As Dasho’s wife busies herself preparing, Dasho patiently explained to us the process.

 Fermentation of the barley, wheat, water and yeast takes a minimum of five months.
 The mixture is poured into a big pot to boil, and there is another slightly smaller pot of cold water placed on top to create condensation.
 When the water evaporates inside the bigger pot, the steam will touch the colder pot on top.
-Condensation then happens and cause the water droplets to drip back.
+Condensation then happens and causes the water droplets to drip back.
 There is also a rope tied around the outer pot to keep the alcohol from evaporating.
 This whole process takes about two hours.
-Dasho’s wife added two cordyceps and a few strands of saffron to flavour the ara in the inner pot.
+Dasho’s wife added cordyceps and a few strands of saffron to flavour the ara in the inner pot.
 This is ara fit for royalty!